rvignav/E2EMD/README.md

 ### Environment setup

 Our models were trained on a single CPU (GPUs/TPUs may decrease training time, but are not necessary).
-The code is implemented using Keras and TensorFlow v2.
+The code is implemented using Python 3, Keras, and TensorFlow v2.
 To install all required dependencies, run the following:

-    pip install -r requirements.txt
+    pip3 install -r requirements.txt

 ### Data